apollo-m/Do-Touch-This-Turning-a-Plaster-Bust-Into-a-Tangible-Interface/README.md

 ## 3. Output Modalities

-The next task was figuring out how exactly the output should be presented once a potential visitor interacts with the statue.
+The next task was figuring out how exactly the output should be presented once a potential visitor interacts with the bust.
 The authors decided to use two different forms of output:

 * Audio
 * A display